manuelkeck/Guitar_Chord_Classifier/README.md

 played chord.

 ### Improve CNN model
-It is unknown, if the used, trained model for chord-audio-recognition is "good".
+It is unknown, if the used, trained model for chord-audio-recognition is "good" but it was sufficient for this project.
 In further developments a new model could be trained, based on given datasets from [Kaggle](https://www.kaggle.com).
 There are several datasets like...
 - https://www.kaggle.com/code/mpwolke/guitar-chords-wav/notebook
 - https://www.kaggle.com/datasets/fabianavinci/guitar-chords-v3